Appurtenances in Real Estate: Definition and Fixtures

 Appurtenances in real estate refer to any permanent improvement or addition attached to a property that is transferred along with the property when it’s sold.
 These items or rights become part of the real property and are included in the sale, even though they might not be explicitly listed in the sale contract.

 Example: When you sell a house, anything permanently attached to the home, such as a ceiling fan or a hot water heater, becomes part of the property and is transferred to the new buyer.
-This is an appurtenance because it is a permanent fixture that cannot be easily removed without altering the home.
+It is a permanent fixture that cannot be easily removed without altering the home.

 A couple shakes hands with a realtor in a modern home, signaling a successful real estate deal with a scenic view.